microsoft/botframework-solutions/docs/_docs/skills/tutorials/migrate-to-new-skill/csharp/1-how-to.md

             }
         }
     }
     ```

-3. Remove extra registrations in `Startup.cs`
+1. Remove registrations in `Startup.cs`

     In the current Skill Template, there are registrations for classes that are no longer needed in the 4.7 Skill protocol.
 They should be removed from Startup.cs within your Skill project.

     Remove these lines:

     ```csharp
         services.AddTransient<SkillWebSocketBotAdapter, CustomSkillAdapter>();
         services.AddTransient<SkillWebSocketAdapter>();

+        // Register WhiteListAuthProvider
         services.AddSingleton<IWhitelistAuthenticationProvider, WhitelistAuthenticationProvider>();
     ```

-4. Remove CustomSkillAdapter.cs
+1. Remove CustomSkillAdapter.cs

-    Since a custom adapter is no longer needed, you can remove `Adapters\CustomSkillAdapter.cs` from your project.
+    A custom adapter is no longer needed, you can therefore remove `Adapters\CustomSkillAdapter.cs` from your project.

-5. Remove custom implementation of `IWhitelistAuthenticationProvider`
+1. Remove custom implementation of `IWhitelistAuthenticationProvider`

     If you have implemented your own class for the interface `IWhitelistAuthenticationProvider` instead of using the WhitelistAuthenticationProvider class from the Solutions lib this can be removed.

-6. Add code to handle the `EndOfConversation` activity from parent bot
+1. Add code to handle the `EndOfConversation` activity from parent bot

     In Skill invocation, a skill needs to handle an `EndOfConversation` activity in order to support cancellation for interruption scenarios at the parent bot level.
 This capability will be included in the next release of the `Microsoft.Bot.Builder.Solutions` package and eventually as part of the core Bot Builder SDK.
-For now, add these lines of code within the `OnTurnAsync` handler in your `IBot` implementation class (within the Bots folder of your project) to handle the `EndOfConversation` activity:
+For now, add these lines of code at the top of the `OnTurnAsync` handler in your `IBot` implementation class (within the Bots folder of your project) to handle the `EndOfConversation` activity:

     ```csharp
     var activity = turnContext.Activity;
-    var dialogState = _conversationState.CreateProperty<DialogState>(nameof(DialogState)));
+    var dialogState = _conversationState.CreateProperty<DialogState>(nameof(DialogState));
     if (activity != null && activity.Type == ActivityTypes.EndOfConversation)
     {
         await dialogState.DeleteAsync(turnContext).ConfigureAwait(false);